AdamVictory/wholebeans/README.md

 ### Concept

-This project has created as part of the [Code Institute's](https://codeinstitute.net/) Diplome in Full-Stack Software Development.
-The aim of this project is to create a full-stack that will show the skills I have gained in HTML, CSS and Javascript.
+This project was created as part of the [Code Institute's](https://codeinstitute.net/) Diploma in Full-Stack Software Development.
+The aim of this project is to create a full-stack website that will show the skills I have gained in HTML, CSS and Javascript.

 The main purpose of this website is to provide a platform for like minded coffee connoisseurs who are looking for inspiration to brew the best coffee they can while being able to create and add their own recipes.
-A superuser will be able to approve, edit and delete user recipes in order to manage the content on the website.
+A SuperUser will be able to approve, edit and delete user recipes in order to manage the content on the website.
+The targe audience for this website is anyone interested in speciality coffee from home coffee drinkers to professional baristas.
+There are so many variables to creating the perfect cup of coffee from the origin of the wholebeans used, brewing device and technique, and even the type of water used.
+This website is to be used almost like a diary and guide for coffee lovers.

 <h3>Site goals</h3>

-* Create a platform that allows users to post their favourite coffee and share their thoughts as comments under posts.
+* Create a platform that allows users to post their favourite coffee and share their thoughts through comments and likes under posts.
 * The website is designed to be intuitive and easy to navigate.
 * The website was designed to be responsive and to meet all screen sizes.
-* The website should focus on the display of the posts/recipes and present in a convenient way.
+* The website should focus on the display of the posts/recipes and present in a convenient way that is easy to follow while you make your coffee.
 * The website should appeal to both at home coffee drinkers but also professional baristas acting as a a coffee community hub.

 ### User Stories

-<strong>As a normal site user:</strong>
+<strong>As a basic site user:</strong>

 * I can search the website to find different recipes using keywords.
-* I can see the view all page to see all recipes.
+* I can see the view all page to see all coffee recipes.
 * I can view the comments of the registered users.
 * I can select a coffee recipe if i wish to see more detail on it.